Calvin155/FastAPIRaspberryPi/README.md

 This will require some configuration: Locate the Database folder & then locate influxdb.py.
 Locate the following:

+(Alternative to the below, if url or token cannot be added into .env on Raspberry Pi, add directly here)

 INFLUXDB_URL = os.getenv("INFLUXDB_URL")
 INFLUXDB_TOKEN = os.getenv("INFLUXDB_TOKEN")